Doomsdayrs/Jikan4java/README.md

 }
 ```

-### Task list
+### Functionality
+- Basic
   - [X] Search and return Anime
   - [X] Search and return Manga
   - [X] Search and return Person
   - [X] Search and return Character
+- Search
   - [X] Search and return Search results of all of above
   - [X] Search and return GenreAnimeSearch
   - [X] Search and return GenreMangaSearch
   - [X] Search and return Season
   - [X] Search and return SeasonArchive
   - [X] Search and return Top list
   - [X] Search and return Producer
   - [X] Search and return Magazine
   - [ ] Search and return User >Critical Error preventing the completion at the current time
+- Other
-- [ ] Search and return Meta >Yeah no.
+  - [ ] Search and return Meta >Not till its formatted.

-- [X] Add 'related' objects

 ### Dependencies
 ```xml